WordPress/openverse/rfcs/20220309-feature_flags.md

 ### Drawbacks

  This implementation has the main drawback of leaving `v-flag` directives around the codebase that are equivalent `v-if="true"` when the feature has been permanently enabled.
-Similarly a script utilitiy `isFeatureEnabled` that always evaluates to `true` is another a no-op.
+Similarly a script utility `isFeatureEnabled` that always evaluates to `true` is another a no-op.

 We can periodically clean them up or create tickets to remove them after a feature is completely and irreversibly live.
 This is important to prevent cruft from accumulating in in the codebase.